d-giles/lcfeatures/README.md

-KeplerML
+Lightcurve Feature Extractor
 ========
-How to use this repository:

-Recommended Prerequisite:
-Filelist with lightcurve filenames.
+Recommended prerequisite: Filelist with lightcurve filenames.

-Recommendation:
+Recommendation (example given for long cadence lightcurves from a Kepler quarter):
 1. Collect lightcurves into a single directory.
 2. Generate a filelist of the contents of that directory (the lightcurves)